Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks: Results

-\paragraph{Architectures} We evaluate our methods on two VGG-based architectures~\citep{simonyanVeryDeepConvolutional2015}: VGG-7 and VGG-11.
-We do not consider deeper variants such as VGG-16 due to the increased difficulty of parameter initialization, which prior work typically addresses through \gls{ann} pretraining~\citep{weiTemporalCodedSpikingNeural2023,stanojevicHighPerformanceDeepSpiking2024}.
-Our VGG-7 structure is \textit{64C3 -- 128C3 -- P2 -- 256C3 -- 256C3 -- P2 -- 512C3 -- 512C3 -- P2}, while VGG-11 is \textit{128C3 -- 128C3 -- 128C3 -- P2 -- 256C3 -- 256C3 -- 256C3 -- P2 -- 512C3 -- 512C3 -- 512C3 -- 512C3 -- P2}.
-For convolutional layers (\textit{XC3}), \textit{X} denotes the number of channels and 3 the kernel size.
-The stride is always \(1\), and zero-padding is applied to preserve spatial dimensions.
-For pooling layers (\textit{P2}), we use max-pooling with a kernel of size \(2\), stride of \(2\), and no padding.
-Both architectures are followed by a fully-connected layer, with the number of neurons matching the number of classes.
-We use Kaiming initialization~\citep{heDelvingDeepRectifiers2015}, and do not add bias terms to reduce model complexity.

-\paragraph{Protocol} We employ the Adam optimizer~\citep{kingmaAdamMethodStochastic2015} (\(\alpha = 10^{-4}\), \(\beta_1 = 0.9\), and \(\beta_2 = 0.999\)), L2 regularization (\(\lambda = 10^{-1}\)), gradient clipping (threshold of \(1\)), and annealing of the learning rate (\(\alpha\)) after each epoch (factor of \(0.999\)).
-We train the networks with a batch size of \(256\), and we apply early stopping with a patience of \(25\) epochs.
+We describe the experimental setup used to evaluate our approach.
+Additional details are provided in Appendix~\ref{chap:fbp:sec:exp-details}.
+We select three standard image recognition datasets of increasing complexity: Fashion-MNIST~\citep{xiaoFashionMNISTNovelImage2017}, CIFAR-10~\citep{krizhevskyLearningMultipleLayers2009}, and CIFAR-100~\citep{krizhevskyLearningMultipleLayers2009}.
+To ensure generalization across distinct \gls{snn} models, we evaluate our methods using both temporally-coded VGGs introduced in \citep{weiTemporalCodedSpikingNeural2023} (VGG-7 and VGG-11), and rate-coded ResNets introduced in~\citep{HuAdvancingSpikingResnet2024} (ResNet-18 and ResNet-26), which support deeper architectures compared to temporal coding.
+The \gls{bp} algorithm is event-driven \gls{bp}~\citep{weiTemporalCodedSpikingNeural2023} for VGGs and \gls{bptt}~\citep{wuSpatioTemporalBackpropagationTraining2018} for ResNets.
+These \gls{snn} baselines are selected due to their strong performance and the availability of open-source implementations; further details can be found in the respective references.
+For training, we employ the Adam optimizer~\citep{kingmaAdamMethodStochastic2015}, L2 regularization, gradient clipping, early stopping, and annealing of the learning rate after each epoch.
 Input images are normalized to \([0,1]\).
-For CIFAR-10 and CIFAR-100, we employ data augmentation following the approach in~\citep{weiTemporalCodedSpikingNeural2023} to mitigate overfitting. \(10\)\% of the training set is randomly reserved for validation (random holdout split).
+For CIFAR-10 and CIFAR-100, we employ simple data augmentation following the approach in~\citep{weiTemporalCodedSpikingNeural2023} to mitigate overfitting. \(10\)\% of the training set is randomly reserved for validation (random holdout split).
 Results on test sets are averaged over \(8\) trials with different random initializations; we report the mean and one standard deviation.
-The network architectures and the hyperparameters (\(\alpha\), \(\lambda\), gradient clipping, and annealing) were optimized for \gls{bp} training on the validation set of CIFAR-10 using a gridsearch algorithm.
+For each coding scheme, both architectural and training hyperparameters were optimized for \gls{bp} training on the validation set of CIFAR-10 using a gridsearch algorithm\footnote{We did not perform extensive tuning as our focus is relative performance rather than absolute accuracy.}.
+Since all evaluated methods are built on top of \gls{bp}, using a shared configuration ensures a controlled and fair comparison.
+We refer to Appendix~\ref{chap:fbp:sec:appendix:tc-exps-details} and~\ref{chap:fbp:sec:appendix:rc-exps-details} for hyperparameter values.